morandom/morandom.github.io/README.md

 A blank canvas version of this template exists on the branch `config/raw`

 **Disclaimer**
-I'm not sure how easy these following templates are
+I'm not sure how easy these following templates are to change

 A nice minimalistic blogging template is on the branch `config/hyde`